clamytoe/mlbookcamp-code/course-zoomcamp/09-serverless/code/README.md

     * click on the check mark
     * From POST - Setup
         * select Lambda Function
-        * give it a name
+        * give it a name: clothing-classification
         * click on Save
     * At the prompt allow the permission change
         > You are about to give API Gateway permission to invoke your Lambda function: arn:aws:lambda:us-east-1:<ACCOUNT_NUMBER>:function:clothing-classification
-8. Click on Test
+8. Click on Test (Lightening Bolt)
 9. Move down to Request Body
     * Enter:
         * {"url": "http://bit.ly/mlbookcamp-pants"}